zakuArbor/zakuarbor.github.io/_pages/links.md

 When working with senisitive information such as password, it is often good practice to zero out or fill the memory with garbage values when the informtion is no longer needed.
 This helps prevent leaks of sensitive information.
 What is often the case, the variable holding the sensitive information is often not ever reused again and therefore the compiler will often ignore this call to zero out the sensitive information.
-The article was an interesting read as I forgot about the existence of optimization.
+The article was an interesting read as I forgot the unintended consequences of optimization.
 The author provides a [multiplatform solution](https://github.com/Tarnyko/suave_code_samples/tree/master/C/C23/memset_explicit) to this problem.

 ---